Geodesic slice sampling on Riemannian manifolds: Introduction

-To conclude this introduction, our main contributions can be summarized as follows: \begin{itemize} \item We propose a practical slice sampling based MCMC-method, which we call geodesic slice sampling, to target distributions of the form \eqref{Eq: Target - introduction}.
+To conclude this introduction, our main contributions can be summarized as follows: \begin{itemize} \item We propose a slice sampling based MCMC-method, which we call geodesic slice sampling, to target distributions of the form \eqref{Eq: Target - introduction}.
 It combines a geodesical Hit-and-run algorithm with a 1-dimensional slice sampler arriving at a method that generalizes Hit-and-run slice sampling to Riemannian manifolds. \item We demonstrate the applicability of GSS in numerical experiments and evaluate its strong suits as well as its drawbacks.
-Its main feature being its capacity to be quite robust to the geometry of the target, without using gradient information and with an easy tuning of parameters using the diameter of the manifold. \item We verify that GSS has the correct invariant distribution by showing reversibility with respect to $\pi$. \end{itemize}
+Its main feature is the robustness of its performance to the shape of the target, without using gradient information and with an easy tuning of parameters using the diameter of the manifold. \item We verify the correctness of GSS by showing reversibility with respect to $\pi$ and convergence to $\pi$ in total variation distance. \end{itemize}

 The structure of the paper is as follows.
 First we provide an introduction to slice sampling on $\mathbb{R}^d$ in Section \ref{Sec: Slice sampling on Rd}, before turning to GSS on general Riemannian manifolds in Section \ref{Sec: Geodesic slice sampling}.
 This is followed by a literature review of MCMC-methods on Riemannian manifolds in Section \ref{Sec: Literature review}.
-Readers that wish more details on the differential geometry background used in Section \ref{Sec: Methodology} may find it in Appendix \ref{Sec: Manifolds}.
+Readers that are interested in more details on the differential geometry background used in Section \ref{Sec: Methodology} may find it in Supplementary material \ref{Sec: Manifolds}.
 Section \ref{Sec: Applications} is devoted to numerical experiments.
-The proof of the reversibility of GSS with respect to $\pi$ is given in Section \ref{Sec: Validity}.
-A formal treatment of the stepping-out and shrinkage procedure is also included in this section.
+Further numerics can also be found in Supplementary material \ref{Sec: Numerics supplement}.
+The proof of the reversibility and ergodicity of GSS with respect to $\pi$ is given in Supplementary material \ref{Sec: Validity}.
+A formal treatment of the stepping-out and shrinkage procedure is also included there.